Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Introduction

 In order to improve the predicted $k$, we will use Physics Informed Neural Network, i.e. Physics Informed NN -- usually called PINN -- to improve the predicted diffusion term.
-In the works of \cite{yazdani:24} and \cite{luo:20} summarized above, new constant values of turbulent coefficients were optimized.
-In the present study, one turbulent constant, $\sigma_k$, will be turned into a function of $y/\delta$, i.e. $\sigma_{k,PINN}\left(y/\delta\right)$.
+In \cite{yazdani:24} and \cite{luo:20} summarized above, new constant values of turbulent coefficients were optimized.
+In the present study, one turbulent coefficient, $\sigma_k$, is first turned into a function of $y/\delta$, i.e. $\sigma_{k,PINN}\left(y/\delta\right)$.
+This coefficient appears in the diffusion term in the $k$ equation which in fully-developed channel flow reads

+and $\nu_{t} =k /\omega$.
+The two last terms in Eq.~\ref{k-channel-flow} are the production and dissipation term, respectively.
 The $\sigma_{k,PINN}$ function is obtained as follows.
-By taking the production, the dissipation terms as well as the turbulent kinetic energy from DNS channel flow data, the $k$ equation is turned into an ordinary differential equation for the turbulent viscosity, $\nu_{k} =\nu_{t,PINN}/\sigma_{k,PINN}$, in the $k$ equation which is solved using Physics Informed Neural Network (PINN).
-In order to not change the predicted turbulent viscosity -- which is well predicted by the standard Wilcox $k-\omega$ turbulence model -- a new function, $C_{K,NN}$, is added to the dissipation term and another, $C_{\omega 2,NN}$, to the destruction term in the $\omega$ equation.
-Finally, $\sigma_{k,NN}$, $C_{K,NN}$ and $C_{\omega 2,NN}$ are made functions of two input parameters, $\overline{|u'v'|}_{tot}/u_\tau^2$ and $\nu_t/(y u_\tau)$, in a Neural Network (NN) model.
-The difference between $\sigma_{k,PINN}$ and $\sigma_{k,NN}$ is that the former is obtained from PINN and the latter is given by the NN model using $\sigma_{k,PINN}$ as the target.
-The Python PINN and NN scripts and the Python CFD codes can be downloaded~\citep{davidson-pinn-nn:25}.
+By taking the production, the dissipation terms as well as the turbulent kinetic energy from DNS channel flow data, Eq.~\ref{k-channel-flow} is turned into an ordinary differential equation for the turbulent viscosity, $\nu_{t,PINN}$, which is solved using PINN.

+Recall that the turbulent viscosity is well predicted by the standard Wilcox $k-\omega$ turbulence model.
+If we modify the turbulent kinetic energy, the turbulent viscosity will also be modified and the predicted mean flow would then deteriorate.
+Hence, we must also modify the predicted $\omega$ so that the new $k-\omega$ model predicts the same turbulent viscosity, $\nu_t=k/\omega$, as the Wilcox $k-\omega$ model.
+In order to not change the predicted turbulent viscosity a new function, $C_{k,PINN}$, is added to the dissipation term in the $k$ equation and another, $C_{\omega 2,PINN}$, is added to the destruction term in the $\omega$ equation.
+Finally, three NN models are created for $\sigma_{k,NN}$, $C_{k,NN}$ and $C_{\omega 2,NN}$ which are made functions of two input parameters, $\tau_{tot}/u_\tau^2$ and $\nu_t/(y u_\tau)$.
+The total stress, $\tau_{tot}$, reads